-Participants in the Target condition (N=128) were told they are interested in a car listed on ebay.com and that the car's dents and engine performance are important to them.
-Participants in the Target condition were then asked which of the following emails to the seller would be more useful, given their interests (1=I am interested in your used car.
+Participants in the Target condition (N = 128) were told they are interested in a car listed on eBay.com and that the car's dents and engine performance are important to them.
+Participants in the Target condition were then asked which of the following emails to the seller would be more useful, given their interests (1 = I am)interested in your used car.
 How many dents does the car have?
 And, does the car have any engine or performance problems?
-2=I am interested in your used car; How many dents does the car have?).
+2 =I am interested in your used car; How many dents does the car have?).
 Only one participant failed this comprehension test, choosing not to ask about the car's engine performance.
-This participant corrected his/her answer when asked a second time.
+This participant corrected his or her answer when asked a second time.
 All participants in the Target condition were then told that they had made a deal with the buyer when the buyer responded to their email by stating: "The car has two small dents (the size of a dime) on the back bumper.
 The car drives very smoothly on the highway and is very responsive.
 Just last week it started up with no problems when the temperature was freezing."
 This is the paltering response that 95% of participants in the Palterer condition thought would yield the most amount of money for the car.
 Participants in the Target condition were told that, after they made the transaction, they became aware that the seller knowingly withheld the relevant facts about the car's engine performance while actively creating the opposite impression.
-Similar to participants in the Palterer condition, participants in the Target condition were asked how honest (1=Not at all honest, 7=Very honest), trustworthy (1=Not at all trustworthy, 7=Very trustworthy), and deceptive (1=Not at all deceptive, 7=Very deceptive) the seller was.
-An analysis plan was pre-registered before data analysis began.
+Similar to participants in the Palterer condition, participants in the Target condition were asked how honest all trustworthy, 7 = very trustworthy), and deceptive (1 = not atall deceptive, 7 = very deceptive) the seller was.
+An analysis plan was preregistered before data analysis began.
 It can be found at https://osf.io/8k4t5/.

 We tested whether participants in each condition evaluated the ethicality of the seller differently, given their assigned perspectives.
-Measures of honesty, trustworthiness, and deceptiveness (reverse-coded) were highly correlated in both the Palterer ($\alpha=0.87, ps<0.001$) and Target ($\alpha=.92, ps<.001$) conditions so we took the average of these measures to form an ethicality index.
-We find that participants assigned to be targets judged the paltering seller as being less ethical (M=2.49, SE=0.13) than did participants assigned to be the paltering seller (M=3.42, SE=0.12), t(256)=5.14, p<0.001, Cohen's d=0.64.
+Measures of honesty, trustworthiness, and deceptiveness (reverse-coded) were highly correlated in both the Palterer ( $\alpha = 0.87, ps < .001$ ) and Target ( $\alpha = 0.92, ps < .001$ ) conditions so we took the average of these measures to form an ethicality index.
+We find that participants assigned to be targets judged the paltering seller as being less ethical (M = 2.49, SE = 0.13) than did participants assigned to be the paltering seller (M = 3.42, SE = 0.12), t(256) = 5.14, p < .001, Cohen's d = 0.64.